cytoscape/cytoscape-manual/docs/Cytoscape_Privacy_Policy.md

 -   On the Cytoscape download web page, we log the date, time, browser signature, and IP address to which we deliver Cytoscape.

--   For a news feed fetched for display on the Cytoscape Welcome screen, we log the date and time the news was fetched, the browser signature, and the IP address for the workstation running Cytoscape.

-This policy may change from time to time, and if it does, we will notify you via the Cytoscape Welcome screen news feed and via our normal mass notification media.
+This policy may change from time to time, and if it does, we will notify you via our normal mass notification media.
 We will also update this section of the user manual.

 Note that some internal Cytoscape Apps and Apps available through the Cytoscape App Store connect with third party services via the Internet.